sergeych/mp_stools/README.md

 > Important: Versions 1.5.1+ is built with kotlin 2 and is compatible with ALL KMP platforms including experimentlas
 > wasmJS.
 It also contains important fix on displaying negative integers in some formats.

+## 1.5.2 is built for all target, ios and wasmjs included!

 > See also [dokka docs](https://code.sergeych.net/docs/mp_stools/)

 Kotlin Multiplatform important missing tools, like sprintf with a wide variety of formats, portable base64